Fire crews in New Mexico brace for hot, dry weather

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+Several other fires were burning around the Southwest, including one in Arizona that forced the evacuation of two subdivisions northeast of Payson on Thursday evening.
+That fire has charred more than 6.6 square miles (17.1 sq. kilometers) of forest, grass and brush since it was sparked June 10.

-As many as 200 residents had to leave their homes as the fire spread Thursday to more than a square mile near the boundary of the Santa Fe National Forest and Valles Caldera National Preserve.
+In New Mexico, as many as 200 residents had to leave their homes as the fire spread to more than a square mile near the boundary of the Santa Fe National Forest and Valles Caldera National Preserve.

 The preserve remained closed Friday along with a stretch of New Mexico State Highway 4 between Los Alamos and the mountain village of La Cueva, where an evacuation center had been set up.
 Sandoval County sheriff’s deputies were escorting residents into the evacuated area to collect pets and gather other belongings.